March 26, 2020

 As one of my first connections in Kansas City, Nicci Wyels immediately impressed me with her gorgeous, hand-crafted wood furniture.
 I knew I had to learn more about her business and vision — today we are sharing her unique perspective towards interior design!

-Monica: Being a female artisan in a male-dominated field of woodworking is pretty badass.
+AH: Being a female artisan in a male-dominated field of woodworking is pretty badass.
 What inspired you to begin creating with wood?

 Monica: How has being a mother shaped your idea of home?